 4. Manage Your Metals

-Despite what it may seem, corrosion is actually a way of your metal furniture protecting itself from the elements.
+Despite what it may seem, corrosion is actually a way of your metal furniture protecting itself from the natural elements.
 Corrosion preserves your metal furniture so it upholds its structure even after exposure to rain, snow, and wind.
-But, corrosion does ruin the appearance of your furniture, and can eventually cause pitting in the metal if it is not treated properly.
+But, corrosion can and does ruin the appearance of your furniture, and can eventually cause pitting in the metal if it is not treated and maintained properly.

-How Do You Remove Oxidation From Patio Furniture?
+How Do You Remove Oxidation From Metal Patio Furniture?

 Here's how to treat oxidized or rusted metal on outdoor furniture:

-- Using a detergent-soaked sponge, give your aluminum furniture a thorough cleaning.
-Be sure to rinse away any remaining suds or debris, and inspect your furniture for any scratches or nicks.
+- Using a detergent-soaked sponge, give your aluminum outdoor furniture a thorough cleaning.
+Be sure to rinse away any remaining suds or debris, and inspect your patio furniture for any scratches or nicks in the metal.